-LEA's California School Dashboard Suspension rates are currently Yellow, an improvement from Red last year, with disproportionality for some student groups.
+LEA's California School Dashboard Suspension rates are currently Yellow with disproportionality for some student groups.
 Students, staff, and families have given input on the wide range of work needed to build a culture that is affirming, welcoming, and inclusive of the diverse students and families served by the LEA.
-For 23-24, LEA is planning for robust SEL supports for the return to in-person schooling, alignment in restorative/discipline practices across schools, and investment in MTSS systems as key levers in creating a learning-focused school culture for all students at our site.
+For 23-24, LEA is planning for robust SEL supports, alignment in restorative/discipline practices across schools, and investment in MTSS systems as key levers in creating a learning-focused school culture for all students at our site.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Reduce suspension rates across all student groups to <2%, particularly our African American and SWD.
-0% 0.3% <2% Increase teacher and operational staff engagement to 70% on annual Q12 across all demographic groups.
-64% 44% 70%+
+0% 2.3% less than 2% Increase teacher and operational staff engagement to 70% on annual Q12 across all demographic groups.
+49% 44% 70%+

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Retain 85% of effective teachers and staff (as measured by LCPS Framework for Transformational Teaching and end-of- year review) 91% 76% 85%+ 50% of all new instructional/ leadership staff for 2022-23 SY identify as African American and Latinx.
-34% New staff data will be updated Summer 2022.
-50%+ of new staff are AA or Latinx
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Retain 85% of effective teachers and staff (as measured by LCPS Framework for Transformational Teaching and end-of-year review) 70% 82% 85%+ 50% of all new instructional/ leadership staff for 2022-23 SY identify as African American and Latinx.
+34% Data will be updated in Summer 2022.
+50%+

-Action # Title Description Total Funds Contributing 2.1 English Language Development: ELD Newcomers and English Language Learners will receive Integrated and Designated ELD instruction that is targeted toward their proficiency level, aligned to the ELD standards, and designed to support their content-area achievement through monthly ELD meetings and the implementation of ELLevation to track data, communication, and evaluation of our program \$111,657.00 Yes 2.2 Special Education Provide professional development around inclusion so that students are supported through increased collaboration with general education (GE) teachers and involvement in lesson planning & data analysis, \$5,280.00 No
+Action # Title Description Total Funds Contributing 2.1 English Language Development: ELD Newcomers and English Language Learners will receive Integrated and Designated ELD instruction that is targeted toward their proficiency level, aligned to the ELD standards, and designed to support their content-area achievement through monthly ELD meetings and the implementation of ELLevation to track data, communication, and evaluation of our program \$792.00 Yes 2.2 Special Education Provide professional development around inclusion so that students are supported through increased collaboration with general education (GE) teachers and involvement in lesson planning & data analysis, opportunities to provide direct instruction aligned to the curriculum \$2,970.00 No